GIANTS Studio Modding Tool for FS25

 Like in the GIANTS Editor, the GIANTS Studio has a Toolbar containing buttons for quickly doing actions.
 You can again customize which sets of actions are visible via the Toolbars option.

 The Navigate Forward and Navigate Backward options will move your cursor to places it has been previously within a script or across files you have opened in the script editor portion of the IDE.
-Note that the key bindings associated with action are Alt+Left and Alt+Right, respectively.
+Note that the key bindings associated with the action are Alt+Left and Alt+Right, respectively.

 Lastly, Reset Window Layout will reset the layout of all windows and menus in the GIANTS Studio to their default positions.